MrMuhs/simpleBackup/README.md

 - their are full and incremental backups
 - their is a configurable time interval after backups gets deleted
 - their is a small log file

+## simpleBackupTimed.py
+- creates backups for a folder, each day
+- their is a time of day to define when backup shall be executed
+- their is a day of week to define where full backup shall be created
+- their will be incremental up backup, if the day is not full backup
+- their is a configurable time interval after backups gets deleted
+- their is a small log file